VIZZARD-X/VIZZARD-X/README.md

 I am a backend-focused developer and open-source enthusiast with a deep interest in framework architecture, database internals, and building robust APIs.
 I am currently focusing my efforts on contributing to the Django core and preparing for Google Summer of Code (GSoC) 2026.

-- 🌱 I’m constantly exploring database layers, ORM mechanics, and integration testing frameworks.
+- Constantly exploring database layers, ORM mechanics, and integration testing frameworks.
 Exploring new and cool stuffs one at a time.
-- 📫 How to reach me: https://instagram.com/vizzard_x | vigneshanandmay13@gmail.com
+- How to reach me: https://instagram.com/vizzard_x | vigneshanandmay13@gmail.com

 ---
 ### Recent Open Source Django Contributions